for Secrets of the Barrowmaze

 Yes, even Evil characters.
 Evil characters have plenty of reason to go into the Barrows to seek riches and power for personal gain, but even the brashest of villains recognizes that there is safety in numbers, and that double-crossing their fellow party members (even those who are diametrically opposed, ideologically) is a terrible idea.

 Playing an Evil character is not license to initiate PVP combat, engage in trolling, or otherwise grief your fellow players.
 And no, “BuT iT’s WhAt My ChArAcTeR WoUlD dO” is not a valid justification for toxic behavior.
 Toxic players will be removed from the campaign.
+No refunds.

 Deities and Religion in the Duchy of Aerik